 We’ve discussed the endocannabinoid system many times in this blog.
 It’s the biological network that regulates sleep, mood, appetite, and much more.
 Our bodies have natural cannabinoids that interact with the ECS’s CB1 and CB2 receptors.
 What’s fascinating is phytocannabinoids from plants, most notably CBD and THC, interact with the same network.
 Like other cannabinoids, CBG binds to CB1 and CB2.
 As a result, CBG is thought to affect a wide range of issues.

-CBG may have similar benefits as CBD, such as antibacterial and anti-inflammatory properties, but some predict that CBG may be more beneficial.
+CBG may have similar benefits as CBD, but some predict that CBG may be more beneficial.
 But this crystal ball is cloudy right now as there are few studies available.
 Because cannabis remains federally illegal, most research remains inconclusive.
 Here’s what we know so far.

 CBG Benefits for Skin

 Cannabinoids possess powerful antioxidant properties.
-While there are no CBG-specific skin studies, cannabinoids, in general, could help treat acne, psoriasis, and other inflammatory skin issues.
+While there are no CBG-specific skin studies, cannabinoids, in general, could help with skin issues.
 CBG likely reinforces CBD’s ability to reduce oxidative stress, which is why many people have seen positive results when using CBG with CBD in their skincare routines.

 Does CBD Help You Sleep?

 Cannabinoid products are popular for bedtime since the endocannabinoid system helps regulate sleep.
 A lot of people like CBN for sleep specifically, however, others find CBD and CBG to be effective as well.

 What’s the Difference Between CBD Oil and CBG Oil?